OCR’s Distinguished Instructors

 Our instructors are some of the most experienced in their trades.
-Each brings decades of experience working in the field with the Ohio code.
+Each brings decades of experience working in the field within Ohio and beyond.

 Robert J. Schutz, P.E. is the retired Chief Building Official of the City of Powell (OH) and is currently a Consulting Engineer serving as the contract Plans Examiner and Inspector for several municipalities in central Ohio.
 He is a civil engineering graduate of the Ohio Northern University with post-graduate studies at the Ohio State University and the University of Southern California.
 Bob is a registered Professional Engineer and Professional Surveyor in the State of Ohio; where is also certified as a Building Official, Plans Examiner, Mechanical Inspector, Plumbing Inspector and Electrical Safety Inspector.
 Bob previously served as the Chief Engineer with the State of Ohio Health Department where he supervised the Plumbing Inspection program, was the Chairman of the Plumbing Advisory Board and was a member of the Ohio Board of Building Standards.
 Bob instructs nationally and internationally for the International Code Council (ICC), as well as for OCR on Mechanical, Fuel Gas, Plumbing and Building codes.

-James A. Richardson has 28 years of experience in the plumbing/construction industry.
-Jim has experience working for non-union and union contractors, worked as a contractor as well as experience as a plumbing inspector for a Health Department and currently a Building Department.
-James holds Ohio Board of Building Standards Plumbing Inspector, and Plumbing Plans Examiner Certification, Residential Mechanical Inspector Certification, Commercial Mechanical Inspector Certification, as well as the ASPE CPD certification.
+Jim Richardson has 30 years of experience in the plumbing/construction industry.
+During that time, he has experience working for non-union and union contractors, worked as a contractor, as well as experience as a plumbing inspector for a Health Department and currently a Building Department.
+James holds Ohio Board of Building Standards Plumbing Inspector, Plumbing Plans Examiner Certification, Residential Mechanical Inspector Certification, Commercial Mechanical Inspector Certification, as well as the ASPE CPD certification.

 JD has worked in the skilled trades industry for 47 years, starting as a jet mechanic for the US Navy.
 Following his discharge, he worked as a maintenance technician and later, as an electrician, his true passion.
 In 1990, JD earned his first electrical license for the City of Columbus.
 In 1995, he passed the State of Ohio Electrical exam.
 JD has supervised work for several electrical contractors, and managed his own electrical company for 12 years.
 In 1998, he found another passion, teaching electrical technology, and has taught for 21 years.
 In 2007, JD joined Columbus State Community College full time with oversight of the college’s apprenticeship partnerships and Facilities Maintenance training.
 During that period, apprenticeships have grown from 4 partnerships with 663 apprentices, to 10 partnerships with 1,500 apprentices earning 13,500 credit hours this past year.
 JD is a graduate of Columbus State Community College.